 The Krannert School of Management MBA: What You Need To Know

-The current dean of the Krannert School of Management, David Hummels, came to Krannert after five years on faculty at the University of Chicago Booth School of Business.
-After experiencing different communities over the course of his career leading up to becoming dean, Hummels has the utmost confidence and pride in the community at Krannert, describing it as a perfect fit for himself as well as for many others like him.
+Dean of the Krannert School of Management David Hummels has the utmost confidence and pride in the school’s community, describing it as a perfect fit for himself as well as for many others like him.

 “I think that from a faculty perspective at Purdue it really was apparent to me from the beginning that the environment here really made me feel that I could be more productive than I had been in the past,” Hummels said.
 “There’s a real sense here that people want to help you succeed.
 They want to help you overcome each other’s obstacles and simultaneously provide positive encouragement, which are both so helpful in a program like this.”

-In addition to Krannert’s core curriculum, most students choose to gain additional expertise through completion of one or two areas of focused study, called option areas.
+Recent classes have been in the range of 40-50, with the last class admitted in fall 2020.
+In addition to Krannert’s core curriculum, most students choose to gain additional expertise through completion of one or two “option areas” of focused study.
 There are seven functional option areas and five inter-disciplinary option areas offered.
-With a requirement to complete a total of 25 credit hours of electives before graduation, students can usually complete one or two option areas successfully.
+With a requirement to complete 25 credit hours of electives before graduation, students can usually complete one or two option areas successfully.

 Purdue’s alumni network also has a built-in relocation program where alumni can connect with other alumni in their geographic area, domestic or internationally.